morinlab/pipeline-components/file_eater/README.md

 ```
 ### Parameter definitions
-input_filenames: List of files (alternatively, a regex - currently identified if including '*' in input_filenames)
+input_filenames: List of files (alternatively, a regex - currently identified if including '*' in
-		 which were input to a component (or to multiple components)
+			input_filenames) which were input to a component (or to multiple components)
 out_files      : List of files output by a component (or output by multiple components)

-It is assumed that by passing in the input_filenames and out_files, the user wishes to compare the total number of reads in the input versus the output.
+It is assumed that by passing in the input_filenames and out_files, the user wishes to compare the
+total number of reads in the input versus the output.

-in_dir         : Define if the input_filenames are located in a different location than the current working directory.
+in_dir         : Define if the input_filenames are located in a different location than the CWD.
-out_dir        : Define if the out_files are located in a different location than the current working directory.
+out_dir        : Define if the out_files are located in a different location than the CWD.

-If in_dir or out_dir are passed, any pathnames in input_filenames or out_files (respectively) are discarded and the file basename retained from the input_filenames, out_files (respectively)
+If in_dir or out_dir are passed, any pathnames in input_filenames or out_files (respectively) are
+discarded and the file basename retained from the input_filenames, out_files (respectively)

 filetype_in    : Either of 'bam' or 'fastq'.
 Filetype of input_filenames.
 filetype_out   : Either of 'bam' or 'fastq'.
 Filetype of out_files.

 delete_input   : Either of 'True' or 'False'.
 Default is 'True'.
-Deletes the input files if the number of reads in
+Deletes the input files if the number
-		 the input equal the number of reads in the output.
+		 	of reads in the input equal the number of reads in the output.
 ```